benkuly/trixnity/README.md

 #### Java/Kotlin

-Add `net.folivo:trixnity-rest-client` to your project.
+Add `net.folivo:trixnity-client` to your project.

 You also need to add an engine to your project, that you can find [here](https://ktor.io/docs/http-client-engines.html).